SELF GUIDED AUDIO TOURS HAWAII

 crystal blue lake with three pine treesShutterstock Image

-The beach furthest south has a sandy shoreline and very shallow water pretty far out into the lake, making it perfect for stand-up paddleboarding (you can rent one right there.)
-The middle section of this beach is where the Visitor Center and nature boardwalk entrances are.
+The beach furthest south inside Sand Harbor has very shallow water pretty far out into the lake, making it perfect for stand-up paddleboarding (you can rent one right there.)

-6. The Lake Tahoe Open- Air Shakespeare Festival (NV)
+6. The Lake Tahoe Open-Air Shakespeare Festival (NV)

 7. Logan Shoals Vista Point (NV)

 Located along Highway 50 between Incline Village and Cave Rock, this overlook is very popular for those taking wedding and engagement photos.
-Park and walk up the short paved path for the views.
-It’s high above Lake Tahoe with breathtaking panoramic views!

 8. Cave Rock Beach (NV)